Akiraw030/QALabeling-NLP-2025Spring/doc/note.md

 |4th placed Voters|0.39557|0.37100|
 |1st placed Distribution|0.38678|0.36623|

+If the 4th placed voters got all the same output, then we leave it as original output (without any post-processing), this is the most reliable and best by experiment

 |Target Column                            | Raw        | OptRound   | Voters     | Dist. |
 |-|-|-|-|-|
 |question_asker_intent_understanding      | 0.4362     | 0.4362     | 0.4011     | 0.4033|